jasonwhite/button/README.md

     dub build
     ```

-There should now be an executable `bb` at the root of the repository.
+There should now be an executable `button` at the root of the repository.
 It is
 completely self-contained.
 Put it in a directory that is on your `$PATH` and run
-`bb help` to get started!
+`button help` to get started!

 [DMD]: http://dlang.org/download.html
 [DUB]: http://code.dlang.org/download